Dont-Care-Didnt-Ask/llm-chess-commentator/README.md

 ## Data
 Here is a list of potential data sources.
-For now I only use a subset of games from the first link.
+For now I only use a subset of the games from the first link.

 Online:
 - [PGN Library](https://www.angelfire.com/games3/smartbridge/) -- about 4000 annotated games in PGN (not all in English, though).
 - [Quickest Games](https://www.chessgames.com/perl/chesscollection?cid=1000554) collection on chessgames.com -- some of the quickest games that end in a checkmate.
 All of them are in 6 moves or less.
-Comments are scarce, but it's easy to commentate manually.
+Original comments are limited, but it's easy to re-annotate short games manually.
 - [Gameknot](https://gameknot.com/best-annotated-games.pl) -- annotated games from an old chess site.
 Comments are of varying quality, sometimes they contain spelling and grammatical errors.
 - Simply [search results](https://www.chessgames.com/perl/ezsearch.pl?search=annotated) for annotated games on chessgames.com.